Blue Duck (Hymenolaimus malacorhynchos)

 - Bird banding:

-- Recommended leg band size for the Blue Duck is - mm.The leg band can only be applied on a young duck at around - days old.
+- Recommended closed leg band ring size for the Blue Duck is - mm.The leg band ring can only be applied on a young duck at around - days old.

 Floating full food for all sea ducks, green ducks, eider ducks and geese, especially in the moulting and breeding phase ideally suited.
 Packed with wholesome raw materials, natural vitamins and trace elements, this performance food with a protein content of 30% forms the basis for lifelong vitality.